tanvir-robin/social-media/README.md

 ---

 ## Acknowledgments
-Thank you to AppifyLab for the opportunity to work on this assessment and showcase these implementations.
+Thank you to AppifyLab for the opportunity to work on this and showcase these implementations.